-As we know, children will watch your every move and look to you for behavioural cues – sometimes when you least expect it.
+As you already know, children will watch your every move and look to you for behavioural cues – sometimes when you least expect it.
 By getting involved with snack time and meals by eating the foods yourself, children may be more willing to join in and follow suit.

 Dr Cliodhna Foley-Nolan (from Safe Food) knows this well.
 “The apple doesn’t fall far from the tree,” she says.
 “If you set a good example in what you eat yourself, chances are your children will do the same.”